 BIGINT |

-The unique ID of the record.
-It is the primary key.
-In an Oracle database, the trigger insert_sqlmessenger_intf_id fetches the value from seq_sqlmessenger_intf_id.
-Other databases use an auto-increment field for automatic numbering. |
+Unique record ID and primary key.
+In Oracle databases, the insert_sqlmessenger_intf_id trigger retrieves values from seq_sqlmessenger_intf_id.
+Other databases use an auto-increment column for automatic numbering. |

 OPER_TYPE |